silverweed/tiers/README.md

 You can play with the latest version at [silverweed.github.io/tiers](https://silverweed.github.io/tiers).

 If you'd like to suggest any feature, feel free to open an issue or a PR.

+### Using this Tierlist Maker

+You are allowed to use this Tierlist Maker however you wish (including YouTube videos, images, memes, embedding it in your website, etc).